creativeweb-aj/UserPanelNg/README.md

 ## Download And Setup This Project In Local

-First clone this repo then cd into folder now run command below.
+First clone this repo then cd into folder now run command.
-Run `npm install --save-dev <package-name>` package-name is here package.json file replace and run.
+Run `npm install --save-dev <package-name>` <package-name> replace it with package.json file then run.

 ## Development server